Kchinea/PR5_II_KyliamChinea/README.md

     // Delegate y evento para notificar a los collectibles public delegate void RecoverDelegate();
     public event RecoverDelegate OnPlayerGaze;

-    [Header("Fallback gaze detection (raycast to collider)")]
-    [Tooltip("Enable fallback gaze detection using a Physics.Raycast from the camera center to hit this object's collider.")] public bool useRaycastFallback = true;
+    public bool useRaycastFallback = true;

-    [Tooltip("Maximum distance (meters) for the fallback gaze raycast")] public float gazeMaxDistance = 100f;
+    public float gazeMaxDistance = 100f;

-    [Tooltip("Time (seconds) the player must hold gaze to trigger recovery when using fallback")] public float dwellTime = 0.5f;
+    public float dwellTime = 0.5f;

-    [Tooltip("Layer mask used by the fallback raycast.
-Use this to limit which colliders are considered.")] public LayerMask gazeLayerMask = ~0;
+    public LayerMask gazeLayerMask = ~0;

-    [Tooltip("If true, draw the debug ray in the Scene view/Game view (Gizmos) while checking gaze")] public bool debugDrawRay = false;
+    public bool debugDrawRay = false;

-    [Tooltip("Optional camera to use for gaze checks.
-If null, Camera.main will be used.")] public Camera gazeCamera;
+    public Camera gazeCamera;

     // estado interno del temporizador de permanencia float _gazeTimer = 0f;
     float _lastNotifyTime = -10f;
-    [Tooltip("Cooldown after a notification (seconds) to avoid double triggers")] public float notifyCooldown = 0.5f;
+    public float notifyCooldown = 0.5f;

     void Reset()